sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

  - Write an sbatch script to run MultiQC for the toy dataset.

- 	 to follow the naming convention with started with, you can use the following names:
+ 	 To follow the naming convention we started with, you can use the following names:

      * sbatch script: `020_multiqc.sh`
      * output report: `020_multiqc_mouseMT.html`